syncfusion-content/fileformat-docs/File-Formats/DocIO/Xamarin.md

 'Loads or opens an existing word document through open method of WordDocument class

-Await document.OpenAsync(docStream, FormatType.Docx)
+Await document.Open(docStream, FormatType.Docx)

 Dim stream As New MemoryStream()

 'Save the document into memory stream

-await document.SaveAsync(stream, FormatType.Docx)
+await document.Save(stream, FormatType.Docx)

 'close the documents